FFMS/ffms2/doc/ffms2-api.md

    Note that must not necessarily be the same for all frames in a stream.
  - `int EncodedPixelFormat` - The original pixel format of the frame, as encoded in the compressed file.
  - `int ScaledWidth; int ScaledHeight;` - The output resolution of the frame (in pixels), i.e. the resolution of what is actually stored in the `Data` field.
-   Same as `FFMS_VideoProperties->Width/Height`, but unlike that struct, this one gets updated automatically when you call `FFMS_GetFrame`, so you don't have to call `FFMS_GetVideoProperties` all the time to see if someone changed the output format while you weren't looking.
+   Same as `FFMS_VideoProperties->Width/Height`, but unlike that struct, this one gets updated automatically when you call [FFMS_GetFrame][GetFrame], so you don't have to call [FFMS_GetVideoProperties][GetVideoProperties] all the time to see if someone changed the output format while you weren't looking.
  - `int ConvertedPixelFormat` - The output pixel format of the frame, i.e. the pixel format of what is actually stored in the `Data` field.
  - `int KeyFrame` - Nonzero if the frame is a keyframe, 0 otherwise.
  - `int RepeatPict` - An integer repesenting the RFF flag for this frame; i.e. the frame shall be displayed for `1+RepeatPict` time units, where the time units are expressed in the special RFF timebase available in `FFMS_VideoProperties->RFFDenominator` and `FFMS_VideoProperties->RFFNumerator`.